jason-weirather/baffle/README.md

-# obfuscate
+# baffle
-Add fake with substructure to your real data to prevent online tools from scraping your data.
+Add fake data with substructure to your real data to prevent online tools from scraping your data.